raminshahab/rocket-queue/README.md

 # Rocket Queue (Rust • Rocket • PostgreSQL)

 A lightweight multiplayer-ready backend built with **Rust** and **Rocket**, backend by **PostgreSQL** and **Diesel** ORM.
 Includes database migrations and a clean foundation for real-time or turn-based game logic. **Note this repo has not been updated in a while.
 Disclaimer: I am also new to Rust in case you see some indiomatic patterns Im not utilizing.
-As I find, I will continue to grow this from its current state**
+As I find time, I will continue to grow this from its current state thanks for your patience**

 ## Tech stack